 When the conflicts are non-threatening, the relationship is secure.
-David Richo in his book, How to be an Adult in Relationships, says that relationships strengthen through Acceptance, Appreciation, Attention, Affection, and Allowance (the Five As).
-(2002).
+David Richo in his book, How to be an Adult in Relationships, says that relationships strengthen through Acceptance, Appreciation, Attention, Affection, and Allowance (the Five A's) (2002).
 We create secure bonds by resisting emotionally spurred impulses that intrude on these five A’s of relationship connection.

 Managing conflict is an essential relationship skill.
 Does conflict set in motion uncontrollable fears, leading to regrettable behaviors or does it signal an obstacle that simply needs constructive solutions but does not shake the security in the relationship.
 Several factors play into our response to a conflict, skillfully improving how we respond at these critical junctures is essential for a healthy relationship.

-The stabbing emotional darts, shooting from insecurities, erupts in fear and anger puncturing the warmth of companionship.
-The conflict evolves from a manageable negotiation, discovering the best avenue for the relationship to a battle for power.
+The stabbing emotional darts, shooting from insecurities, erupts in fear and anger, puncturing the warmth of companionship.
+The conflict evolves from a manageable negotiation to a frightening battle for power.

 The personal ebb and flow of feelings when unmanaged victimizes partners.
 The safety that intimate relationships should provide is destroyed.
 When mundane behaviors sporadically invite condemning wrath, relationships become unpredictable, losing stability and inviting protections.
 The openness is curtailed and intimacy damaged.

 Calmness requires predictability.
 We manage internal resources in accordance with life unfolding according to plan.
 When extreme moods inject into the interactions, out of proportion to the situation, partners are startled.
 They find themselves confronting a storm unprepared, not that they did wrong but because an emotional storm brewing in their partner.
 Like an abused child, living with an alcoholic parent, abuse (emotional or physical) is unpredictable when dependent on factors beyond our control.
 No security lives here.

 These mis-directions are subtle and destructive.
 Like a malignant tumor, these damaging accusations spread, infecting the entire relationship.
 One partner feels falsely accused, while the other feels ruthlessly ignored.
 Each conflict furthers the divide, demanding more calloused tactics, and deeper hurts.

-The impact of a behavior is magnified or diminished by the meaning we give to it.
-Some behaviors are inherently bad and hurt the relationship whether we paint it brightly or not.
-Other behaviors have little impact until we interpret the act as hostile or mean spirited.
-The meaning hurts or heals.
+Our subjective meanings hurt or heal.
 Our assumed meaning of a partner’s behavior directly impacts the relationship.
 Even if we weren’t ignored, but simply felt ignored, we store the emotional memory of being ignored.
 These memories accumulate, tainting new experiences with accompanying biases built upon past interpretations.
 Negative assessments in the present influence our views in the future.

 As humans, we have moments of disconnection, distraction, or moodiness.
 Those moments are not the entirety of our character—a temporary deviation.
-By labeling these deviations as more, over simplifying the entirety of character, we begin the distancing that is so harmful.
+By labeling these deviations as more, over-simplifying the entirety of character, we begin the distancing that is so harmful.
 Our judgments, especially during heightened emotions, ignores the complexities of personality, creating devastation.
 We and our partners deserve more than a moment by moment assessment of character.
 Strong relationships tend to error in the opposite way, evaluating with greater generosity, similar to that common in early connection.

 We must be prepared.
 New relationships typically are not the answer in themselves.
-Eventually, the new relationship will the subsiding of euphoria.
-If not anticipated, the loss prompts fear—a fear that the relationship is sinking.
-The fear may motivate positive behaviors (Acceptance, Appreciation, Attention, Affection, and Allowance); but may also elicit destructive and defensive behaviors.
+Eventually, the new relationship will experience the subsiding of euphoria.
+If not anticipated, the loss prompts fear—frightening sensations that the relationship is dying.
+The fear may motivate positive behaviors (Acceptance, Appreciation, Attention, Affection, and Allowance); but may also motivate destructive defensive behaviors.
 Intense fear demands action—controlling, manipulating, clinging, jealousy, and emotional outburst.